UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 ## License Notes

 Code in this repository is licensed under the [MIT License](https://github.com/vfscalfani/EDirectChemInfo/blob/master/LICENSE).
+Some of the chemical depiction demonstrations from EDirect output use proprietary software, such as ChemAxon Marvin, which is not included under this license.
+Users must have valid licenses for any required proprietary software to run these portions of the code.

 Code output (e.g., reference/molecular data snippets) retrieved from NCBI via their EDirect utility is shown for code demonstration purposes only and is credited to NCBI and NLM.
 Please see the [NCBI Website and Data Usage Policies and Disclaimers](https://www.ncbi.nlm.nih.gov/home/about/policies/) for more information regarding the data.